VanPrecilla-dev/to-do-app-webapi/README.md

 - Stylish and responsive design with Bootstrap and custom CSS.
 - Seamless integration with Web APIs for a dynamic user experience.
 - Use json placeholder
+- Designed by me(Van) but look-up online for reference

 Technologies Used:
 -ReactJS